huan362251/learngit/readme.txt

 Git is modify seven.
 Git is modify asdf.
 Creating a new branch is quick and simple.
-Creating a new branch is quick.
+Creating a new branch is no quick.